IBM/appconfiguration-razee/README.md

     ```
     kubectl describe icappconfig appconfig-feature-flagset
     ```
-* This resource is configured to fetch the values of the feature flags grouped by the collectionId `dev`.
+* This resource is configured to fetch the values of the feature flags and properties grouped by the collectionId `dev`.
+* **The flag and properties values are available to the custom resource with keys pre-fixed with either `flag-` or `prop-`.
+For eg: a feature flag with id as `nginx-label` will be available as `flag-nginx-label` and a property with the same id will be available as `prop-nginx-label`.**
 * As you enable or disable the feature flag in the IBM Cloud App Configuration service console, the corresponding flag values are updated in the `icappconfig` resource.
-Hence, all the values are available to the cluster.
+Similarly, changes in the properties values are also updated in the `icappconfig` resource.Hence, all the values are available to the cluster.
 * You can use these flag values with other kubernetes resources using Razee Mustache templates.

 ## Tutorial